Bini (group): 2023–2024: Domestic success, "Pantropiko" craze, and Talaarawan

+Coinciding with International Women's Day on March 8, 2024, Bini released the EP Talaarawan (lit.
+'Diary'), which consisted of six songs, including "Karera" and "Pantropiko".
+Lugaws Pelingen gave the record a mixed review.
+He commended the Bini members' performances in the EP and its "well-composed" melodies.
+However, he found the lyricism to be uninspired and criticized the production, naming "glaring" issues such as inconsistent mixing.
+He believed that the Bini members were "stuck" in the same sound with only slight or few variations across their albums so far.
+The B-side "Diyan Ka Lang", a bubblegum and electropop love song incorporating retro drums, keyboard, and chiptunes, was identified by multiple critics as a standout track on the EP due to its vocal performances and production.
+(Note: Attributed to multiple sources:)

-Coinciding with International Women's Day on March 8, 2024, Bini released the EP Talaarawan, which consisted of six songs, including "Karera" and "Pantropiko".
-One of tracks, "Salamin, Salamin", became one of two songs by the group, alongside "Pantropiko", to top Billboards Philippines Songs chart.
+One of its singles, "Salamin, Salamin", became one of two songs by the group, alongside "Pantropiko", to top Billboards Philippines Songs chart.
 By late March, Bini had over two million monthly listeners on Spotify, making them the highest-streamed female OPM artist and the most-streamed P-pop group on the platform.

 Bini, along with fellow P-pop girl group G22, appeared on the Chinese reality show Show It All, hosted by Lay Zhang, performing "Karera", "I Feel Good", and "Pantropiko" in episodes that aired on April 25 and May 2.

 In June, Bini entered the Top Artists Global chart on Spotify, reaching 193rd place.
 On June 10, the group launched their website and announced plans to release a new single, titled "Cherry on Top".
 On June 11, they held their inaugural "National Happy Bini Day" at One Ayala in Makati to commemorate their third anniversary.
 On June 12, during the 126th anniversary of Philippine independence, Bini performed at festivities organized by the Philippine government at the Quirino Grandstand.
 Their performance was cut short due to safety concerns arising from unruly crowds, which resulted in medical emergencies for some attendees.